 A CPR instructor can earn around $300 for a 4-hour class.
 The income can vary based on the location, organization, and the number of courses taught.
 Many instructors enjoy the flexibility of teaching part-time for extra income.

-What are the benefits of becoming a CPR instructor?
+What Are the Perks of Being a CPR Instructor?

 Becoming a CPR instructor has several benefits.
 You can earn a side income, set your schedule, and help your community.
 Also, many organizations value in-house CPR instructors.
 They avoid the cost of hiring external trainers.
 This makes you a more valuable employee.